 Size (or better yet re-size) your building to the smallest possible footprint.
 Much can be done with built-in furniture and transformable spaces.

 Materials should come from eco-friendly sources.
 This doesn’t necessarily mean “natural” materials, but rather materials that disturb Natural ecosystems least.
-(Notice that carefully extracted and processed minerals are sometimes a better choice than organic materials that are grown in farmed systems that displace Natural systems.)
+(Notice that carefully extracted and processed minerals — steel or CO2-enriched cement — are sometimes a better choice than organic materials that are grown in farmed systems that displace Natural systems.)

 Energy costs for material manufacturing, transportation, and construction on site should be minimized.